Fishing & Boating Careers

-A Bachelor's Degree from an accredited four-year college or university in Wildlife/Fisheries, Ecology/Biology or in Wildlife/Fisheries Conservation/Management;
+A Master's Degree from an accredited four-year college or university in Wildlife/Fisheries Ecology/Biology or in Wildlife/Fisheries Conservation/Management;

 Applicant must provide employing agency evidence of completion of education requirements and a valid copy of his/her transcript to verify course work, when applicable.